 Killing The Patient By Trying To Save It, Or Was He? - Mikhail Gorbachev

 Mikhail Gorbachev is the dude with the great big birthmark.
 He was much younger than the rest of the Politburo when he was elected and still remains alive.
 Realizing the USSR was in deep trouble, he instituted two major policies at home: Perestroika "Restructuring".
-The Soviet economy was liberalised, allowing private (and even foreign) investment and in 1990, you could get a Big Mac in Moscow.
-However, this caused prices to rocket and the economy to deteriorate (the Russian economy still hasn't fully recovered).
+The Soviet economy was liberalized, allowing private (and even foreign) investment and in 1990, you could get a Big Mac in Moscow.
+However, this caused prices to skyrocket and the tottering economy to deteriorate (the Russian economy still hasn't fully recovered to this day).
 The USSR's living standards went even lower.
 This made people annoyed.
 Glasnost "Openness".
 Restrictions on freedom of speech were reduced, with Gorby hoping that this would lead to reform of the system.
 People just wanted more freedom.
 The first major test of this policy was Chernobyl.
 A reactor meltdown caused by an experiment that ignored dozens of safety rules, the initial response was the usual Soviet one - cover it up.
 Radioactive sheep in Wales meant that policy could not really work.
 (Although Chernobyl was in the Ukrainian SSR, the wind blew most of the fallout north into the Byelorussian SSR.
-Belarus still has a lot of problems as a result) There were other policies, as well, all with one-word Russian names, including uskoreniye ("acceleration," a sort of proto-perestroika) and gospriyomka ("state approval," i.e. quality control).
+Belarus still has a lot of problems as a result.)
+There were other policies, as well, all with one-word Russian names, including uskoreniye ("acceleration," a sort of proto-perestroika) and gospriyomka ("state approval," i.e. quality control).
 This led to a famous joke:

 At a restaurantAbroad, Gorbachev essentially ended the Cold War.
 He withdrew Soviet forces from Afghanistan, concluded two arms treaties and then announced the "Sinatra Doctrine" ("I did it my way"), allowing the Warsaw Pact countries to determine their own internal polices.
 The 1989 Revolutions duly followed.
 In the USSR itself, the republics started to break away.
 When Lithuania did so, rogue elements sent in the tanks.